- Open fire

 - Broadband / WiFi

-A delightful, stone-built, terraced cottage apartment, set back in a pretty courtyard just a three minute walk from the centre of Richmond.
+A delightful, stone-built, terraced cottage apartment, set back in a pretty courtyard, in an elevated position, just a three minute walk from the centre of Richmond.
 Set out over the first floor, this Richmond cottage provides comfortable accommodation in a lovely location.
 Ideal for a romantic break, this Richmond cottage features a warm and cosy sitting room with open fire, an adjoining main bedroom with king-size bed, a small but functional kitchen, and a pretty little bathroom.
 Outside, a mature cottage garden with views of the castle provides a lovely area to sit out and enjoy an evening meal.
 It is just a three minute walk to discover Richmond's cobbled streets and architecture, featuring an array of superb inns and restaurants and several intriguing museums.
 Explore the fascinating Norman castle, peruse the colourful stalls at the weekly market, or take a leisurely stroll along the picturesque River Swale.
 A superb location for exploring Swaledale, the Yorkshire Dales National Park, York Minster and the North York Moors, making this Richmond cottage the ideal base for touring the North of England.

 All first floor.
 One king-size double bedroom with vanity unit.
 Bathroom with bath, basin and WC.
 Small kitchen.
 Sitting room with open fire and dining area.